How to use the Gemini API in Python

 print(response.text)--OUTPUT--Coding is a dance with logic where your fingers tap out rhythms on a keyboard, transforming abstract thoughts into digital choreography.
 Each function is a pirouette, each loop a recurring motif, and each successful compilation a moment when the entire ensemble moves in perfect harmony.
 Like dancers interpreting music, programmers translate human intent into machine understanding, creating performances that can range from simple routines to breathtaking symphonies of automation.

-• temperature: A higher value encourages more creative, less predictable text.
+• temperature: Adjusts randomness.
+A higher value like 0.9 encourages more creative, less predictable text.

-• safety_settings: Adjusts how strictly the model filters potentially harmful content.
+• safety_settings: Allows you to define how strictly the model blocks potentially harmful content.

 Move faster with Replit